 - All people who live in and or work in Adams County have access to sustainable, affordable, and high quality child care during the COVID-19 crisis and recovery effort.

-- #5: Launching a Pulse Survey, a short and frequent survey, used to obtain data from parents over time.
+#2: Pulse Survey, a short and frequent survey, used to obtain data from parents over time about evolving needs around child care.

 Child Care Response & Recovery Team Big Wins